Skip to content

 Statamic Peak

-Learn to draft, fit, and tailor your own custom pair of jeans based on originals from the 1870s.
+Learn to draft, fit, and tailor your own custom pair of jeans based on originals from the 1870s or make a more modern style if you prefer.

-I’m planning my latest historical tailoring class on sewing a pair of selvedge denim jeans based on originals from the 1870s with variations for more modern jeans.
+New from Historical Tailoring Masterclasses, join us in an online class on sewing a pair of selvedge denim jeans based on originals from the 1870s with variations for more modern jeans.
 The class will teach you step by step how to make your own pair of jeans for men (and women if there’s interest).
-The class will last 10 weeks with material being released every two weeks - you’ll have lifetime access when you sign up.
+The class will last 10 weeks with material being released every two weeks - you’ll have lifetime access when you register.

 Tailor your own pair of custom jeans.